 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Decadent (but healthy!) chocolate almond flour oat muffins that are vegan, oil-free, gluten-free, fast & easy to make, & perfect for breakfast, snack-time, or dessert.
+Decadent (but healthy!) vegan chocolate almond flour oat muffins that are oil-free, gluten-free, fast & easy to make, & perfect for breakfast, snack-time, or dessert.

 January was my birthday month (I observe the whole month :)).
 So, while testing recipes for the website, I was making sweet treats behind the scenes, too.
 That’s what one does during a month-long celebration, right?